stitchflow

 Zylo_Home.png

 Zylo positions itself as the system of record for SaaS spend.
 Unlike Zluri, which offers visibility into light workflows, Zylo delves deeper into financial control.
-It excels at vendor negotiation, license cost optimization, and cross-departmental portfolio rationalization.
+It offers vendor negotiation, license cost optimization, and cross-departmental portfolio rationalization.

-Zylo is particularly strong in environments where Finance or Procurement leads the SaaS management initiative.
+Zylo helps in environments where Finance or Procurement leads the SaaS management initiative.
 It provides them with full visibility into app ownership, contract terms, usage trends, and renewals, allowing them to collaborate with IT to optimize costs without operating in the dark.

 • SaaS contract repository: Central storage for contracts, owners, and renewal terms